bduggan/p6-Crypt-RSA/README.md

 ## DESCRIPTION

-This is a very simplistic implementation of the RSA algorithm as described here:
+This is a very simplistic implementation of the RSA algorithm for public key encryption.
+See

     https://people.csail.mit.edu/rivest/Rsapaper.pdf

-By default it uses the Perl built-in random number functions, but the constructor takes two optional arguments: random-prime-generator and random-range-picker, which can be used instead.
-See [t/crypt-random-t](t/crypt-random.t) for an example that uses Crypt::Random.
+By default, it uses the Perl 6 built-in random number functions, but the constructor takes two optional arguments: random-prime-generator and random-range-picker, which can be used instead.
+See [t/04-crypt-random-t](t/04-crypt-random.t) for an example that uses Crypt::Random.